soni2/Maze-Web-Store/README.md

 For a live view of the project you could [check this link](http://mazed.vercel.app).

-Also, due to lack of activity, supabase deleted the whole backend, so login, register, feedbacks and add to cart function doesn't work.
+Also, due to lack of activity, supabase took down the entire backend, so login, register, feedbacks and add to cart function doesn't work.

 ## Tools